 How to Apply

-The deadline for all programs in Summer 2014, Fall 2014 and Spring 2015 (including academic year programs) is Wednesday, December 4, 2013 at 4:00 p.m.
-A complete application must be turned in to the Office of International Education by 4:00 p.m. on this date.
-The initial application process is the SAME for all Willamette Sponsored programs- those offered during the academic year and summer programs.
-ONLY the items outlined in the Application and Instructions/Checklist are due on this date.
+Check the Upcoming Events dates on upcoming INFORMATION SESSIONS.
+The upcoming application cycle is for programs offered in summer 2015, fall 2015, and spring 2016.
+ONLY the items outlined on the Common Application and its instructions are due on this date.
 Do not submit application materials for specific programs until after you have been approved for WU Study Abroad and received instructions from OIE to do so.

 For advice on completing your application and essay, check out our application tips.
 If you have specific questions AFTER you have read all the instructions AND you have attended an Information Session and/or already met with our study abroad advisor, contact an advisor here.

 If you are interested in a SAMPLE application, you can get one here.
-This is a sample only to demonstrate the kinds of information usually requested.
-Any element (forms, instructions, qualifications, criteria, etc.) may be different than depicted in the sample.
+Keep in mind that this is a sample only to demonstrate the kinds of information requested.
+Any element (forms, instructions, qualifications, criteria, etc.) and the method by which it will be obtained MAY BE different in the official application than depicted in the sample.

 Credit and Financial Aid Information

-Credit received will show as generic Willamette credits unless otherwise arranged by your academic advisor and the Registrar.
+Credit received will show as generic Willamette credits unless otherwise arranged by your academic advisor, major/minor departments and the Registrar.
 You will be given information on how to do this in your Predeparture meetings.
+Coursework must be equivalent to coursework in the WU liberal arts curriculum to receive WU credit.

 You may use all of your financial aid for WU Sponsored Programs.
 For all Willamette Sponsored programs you will be billed the current WU tuition rate to cover the program cost.
 You pay Willamette and then Willamette pays the program/university.